Mississippi Well Owner Network

 The Mississippi Well Owner Network program is a free, educational training opportunity for Mississippi residents who depend on household wells for their water needs.
 The program will benefit private well owners who want to become familiar with groundwater resources, septic system maintenance, well maintenance, water quality, and water treatment.
 Private well owners are independently responsible for monitoring the quality of their well(s) and water.
 Essentially, they are the operators of their own water system(s) and are responsible for ensuring that their water is safe.
 Also, private well owners may have their water screened for E.coli bacteria at the time of each program.

-COLUMBUS, Miss. -- North Mississippi homeowners with private wells will have two opportunities next month to learn how to improve the functionality of their drinking water sources.
+STARKVILLE, Miss. -- Mississippi homeowners with private wells have two opportunities to learn how to enhance the quality of their drinking water sources.

 The Mississippi Well Owner Network, a program of the Mississippi State University Extension Service, will hold workshops at the Extension offices in Perry County July 15 and at the East Central Community Center in Jackson County July 29.
 Each workshop begins at 6 p.m.

 Turning on a water faucet typically produces a clear and safe product.
 If that doesn’t happen, there’s trouble.

 Not all water is so delicious that people ask for it to be carried across state lines.

 Kate Lartigue of Poplarville is particularly pleased to share her water after attending a Mississippi Well Owner Network workshop offered by the Mississippi State University Extension Service and the Private Well Class.